equinix-labs/terraform-equinix-metal-eks-anywhere/README.md

 Steps below align with [EKS-A on Bare Metal instructions](https://anywhere.eks.amazonaws.com/docs/reference/baremetal/).
 While the steps below are intended to be complete, follow along with the EKS-A Install guide for best results.

-### Known Issues
+### Known and Unknown Issues

-_None Currently_.

-If you run into something unexpected, after [checking the open issues](https://github.com/equinix-labs/terraform-equinix-metal-eks-anywhere/issues), [open a new issue reporting your experience](https://github.com/equinix-labs/terraform-equinix-metal-eks-anywhere/issues/new).
+No open issues are currently blocking.
+If you run into something unexpected, [check the open issues](https://github.com/equinix-labs/terraform-equinix-metal-eks-anywhere/issues?q=is%3Aissue+is%3Aopen+label%3Abug) and [open a new issue reporting your experience](https://github.com/equinix-labs/terraform-equinix-metal-eks-anywhere/issues/new).

 ### Pre-requisites